klarna/product-page-dataset/README.md

 * Javascript execution is lost when an MHTML clone is saved.
 Parts of the webpages that rely on Javascript execution would then not load properly.

 ### Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?
 Yes.
-The dataset is made available via the Amazon Open Data Directory.
+The dataset is made available via the Registry of Open Data on AWS.

 ### Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctorpatient confidentiality, data that includes the content of individuals’ non-public communications)?
 No. Dataset contains only publicly available webpages.